Ada-C14/js-calculator/README.md

 ```

-Your funciton will print "3 * 4 = 12".
+Your function will print "3 * 4 = 12".

 You can run these tests with the command:  `npm test`.